kammas/aws-playground/Notes on AC SAP/Notes.md

 ## [AdvancedDemo] Architecture Evolution - STAGE1 - PART1 (13:06)

 ##  EC2 Placement Groups (14:29)
 When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.
-You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.
-Depending on the type of workload, you can create a placement group using one of the following placement strategies:
+You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.<p> Depending on the type of workload, you can create a placement group using one of the following placement strategies:
 1. Cluster (best network performance) – packs instances close together inside an Availability Zone.
 This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
 Launching ALL at the same time is preferrable (10Gbps vs 5 Gbps).
 ALWAYS ENHANCED NETWORKING.
 ONE AZ ONLY.
 Ideally same VPC and same Instance Type
 2. Spread (maximum non-scalable availability and resilience) – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
 MULTIPLE AZs, Each EC2 is on a different Rack (different network and power source), Limit of 7 Instances per AZ => 6*7=42 Instances Max.
 DEDICATED HOSTS OR INSTANCES NOT SUPPORTED.
 Use Case small number of critical instances that need to be kept separated from each other
 3. Partition (best scalable availability and resilience) – Like Spread but using N instances instead of 1.
 Spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
 This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
 MULTIPLE AZs, Each **GROUP OF EC2/Partition** is on a different Rack (different network and power source), Limit of 7 GROUP OF EC2/PARTITION per AZ => 6*7=42 GROUP OF Instances Max.
 DEDICATED HOSTS OR INSTANCES NOT SUPPORTED.